yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 * The ability for the Organization Administrator to manage users within its own organization has changed to avoid privileged escalation concerns.
 OrgAdmins can only edit or delete multi-orgs users from organizations where they are OrgAdmins.
 To learn more about these restrictions, see [Organizations and user roles in API Manager](/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/#organizations-and-user-roles-in-api-manager).

 * Integration via SSO has changed to facilitate configuring users from an external IDP to multi-orgs.
-You can use the new attribute, `orgs2role`, to assign a user to multi-orgs.
+You can use the new setting, `orgs2Role`, to assign a user to multi-orgs.
 This attribute can be populated via:
     * A direct attribute in the IDP.
     * An LDAP mapping in the service-provider.xml file.
-    * A filter configured in Policy Studio, which allows to overwrite the `orgs2role` map value.
+    * A filter configured in Policy Studio, which allows the `orgs2Role` setting to be overridden.

 For more information on configuring multi-orgs users, see [Configure API Manager Single Sign On](/docs/apim_administration/apimgr_sso/saml_sso_config/).